Thinking of visiting South Africa with kids and wondering if it’s a good idea, what to expect, or where to go? This guide is for you!

 Where to stay in Cape Town with kids

-The best place to stay for Cape Peninsula is of course the Cape Town itself.
-Here is the list of my hand-picked Cape Town accommodation for families.
+The best place to stay for visiting the Cape Peninsula is of course the Cape Town itself.
+Here is the list of our hand-picked Cape Town accommodations for families:

 Where to stay on the Garden Route with kids

-Still not sure if you would travel to South Africa with kids?
+Do you have any questions about traveling in South Africa with kids?
 Don’t hesitate to leave a comment or ask a question in the comments below.